 11. Meter Test.

-At intervals determined to be appropriate by the measuring Party, but no less than quarterly, orifice and other types of meters and appurtenant instruments shall be calibrated in the presence of representatives of the other Party.
+At mutually agreeable intervals determined to be appropriate by the Parties, but no less than quarterly, orifice and other types of meters and appurtenant instruments shall be calibrated in the presence of representatives of the other Party.
 If the aggregate error in any measurement devices is found on test to register not more than one percent (1%) fast or slow in volume, then they shall be deemed to be correct.
 All measuring devices shall be adjusted upon test to register accurately within the tolerance allowed by their respective manufacturers.
 If the aggregate error in any measurement devices is more than one percent (1%) fast or slow in volume, adjustments shall be made by applying the percentage of error to the volume involved during the time the metering equipment was out of calibration, if this period can be ascertained.
 If the length of time the metering equipment was out of calibration cannot be ascertained, then the percentage of error will be applied to the volume delivered for one-half of the time elapsed since the date of the last calibration.
 During the time any meter is out of repair or is being tested, or in the event of a sudden failure of any meter to register for any period accurately within the one percent (1%) variation allowed herein, and if it is not feasible to install another meter, then the volume of Gas flowed shall be estimated with the mutual concurrence of both parties until a new or repaired meter is installed.
 Adjustment and settlement shall be made at the regular Monthly periods on the basis of the best available data using the first of the following methods which is feasible:

 a.
 By using the registration of any check measuring equipment, if installed and registering;